Can You Eat Goat Cheese During Pregnant? Safety & Benefits

 Can You Eat Goat Cheese During Pregnancy?

 Yes, you can eat goat cheese without the white rind during pregnancy, but you should take some precautions.
-The key is to ensure the goat cheese is made from pasteurized milk.
-Unpasteurized cheeses can contain harmful bacteria like Listeria, posing a risk to both the pregnant person and the baby.
+Only eat ones made from pasteurized milk.
+They do not contain bacteria like Listeria, which can harm both the mother and the baby.
+It’s also a good idea to opt for hard cheese heated to over 165°F.

-On the other hand, you can prevent Listeria by eating pasteurized or hard cheese heated to over 165°F. Here are some benefits of eating goat cheese during pregnancy:
+Here are some benefits of eating goat cheese during pregnancy:

 Rich In Nutrients